 When trading, you also have other methods for managing your risk and putting protection in place that limits your losses and ensures you retain a clear head.
 One such tool is the ‘protective stop’.
 Analysis of performance and price fluctuations provides an idea of where to set a stop such that you protect your overall risk but without exiting too early.

-However you will never take away from the protection that a detailed trading plan provides as it identifies all aspects of trading including entry and exit points.
+However, you will never take away from the protection that a detailed trading plan provides as it identifies all aspects of trading including entry and exit points.
 This then frees you to simply follow the plan without getting caught up in the emotions of the ebbs and flows of the market.
 So your fear for the future is lessened and all you worry about is the current trade.
-The plan must be designed to be robust enough to cope with adverse events thrown at you such as earning reports and left field bad economic reports like the recent Chinese slowdown.
+The plan must be designed to be robust enough to cope with adverse events thrown at you such as earning reports and left field bad economic reports.

 Road cyclists don’t even think about not wearing a helmet, rally drivers wear helmets and seatbelts, mountaineers wear a harness and all of them consider it a part of their equipment to allow them to perform at their maximum.